jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 This was just a brief introduction of some of the many capabilities that Sysdig offers customers to help with securing your Kubernetes environments, including AWS EKS, as-a-service.

-If you have any questions please reach out to me at jason.umiker@sysdig.com
+We'd love to show you more about what Sysdig can do for you in a free trial in your own enviornment.
+Reach out to your facilitator for details.

 Thank you for coming!